hcp header mobile logo

 Meet the

-Hear from healthcare professionals, patients, and caregivers as they share their expertise and experience on INCRELEX®
+Hear from healthcare professionals, patients, and caregivers as they share their expertise and experience on INCRELEX® (mecasermin).

-Learn from the IncrelEXPERTS®
+Learn From the IncrelEXPERTS®

 The IncrelEXPERTS® are a network of healthcare professionals, patients, and caregivers committed to sharing their knowledge about INCRELEX, the only treatment option for severe primary IGF-1 deficiency (SPIGFD).
 Based on real-world experience, you’ll learn how to recognize and diagnose SPIGFD, dose and titrate INCRELEX, and more.
 Explore these topics by watching the videos below.